My name is Mohamed Adel Fakhro (Mo Fakhro).

 I was also appointed to the board of directors of Tamkeen (the Labour Fund) in 2015 and am also currently a board member of Ibn Khuldoon school.
 I served as a board member of al Muntada Society as Treasurer from 2012 to 2018.

-In my free time I write articles and poetry, and spend at least two hours every day learning about new technologies in the fields of computer science, genomics, and mechanical engineering in order to keep steering MBA Fakhro Group’s businesses and R&D efforts in these fields towards the cutting edge of development.
-I spend a significant percentage of my time travelling for work to India, the United States, Europe, and China.
-I am also a member of YPO and enjoy meeting people from chapters around the world.
+In my free time, I write articles and poetry and spend some time every day learning about areas that interest me including history, new technologies, economics, and business.
+I used to spend a significant percentage of my time traveling for work to India, the United States, Europe, and China, but I have now replaced most of my travel by communicating through Zoom and other technologies.
+I am a member of YPO and enjoy meeting people from chapters around the world.

-Although I find innovation and learning especially fulfilling, I more generally aim to keep the Fakhro group of companies as a significant force in the next generation, not just in Bahrain, but across the Gulf, and the rest of the world.
+While I find innovation and learning fulfilling, my primary career objective is to keep the personal and family businesses that I am associated with as a significant force in the next generation, not just in Bahrain, but across the Gulf, and the rest of the world.